dantheman454/habit_app/docs/mindmap/glossary.md

 ### Entity Types

-**Habits**: Removed.
-Habit entities and endpoints are not present in the current server.

-**Goals**: High-level objectives with optional progress fields and links to tasks/events and child goals.

-- **Usage**: Organize related tasks and track progress toward objectives
-- **Example**: "Learn Flutter" goal with linked tasks and sub-goals
-- **Reference**: See [Data Model](./data_model.md#goal-schema) for schema details

 **Context**: Categorization field for tasks and events.
 Values: 'school', 'personal', 'work' with 'personal' as default.
-Goals do not have context.

 - **Usage**: Filter and organize items by life area
 - **Example**: Work tasks vs personal tasks for different focus modes